cybermax47/NetGaurd-AI/README.md

 # NetGaurd-AI
-That's not the project you're looking for
+It's not the project you're looking for